 Visit The Tattler Archive to read past issues!

-Connect with the TATTLER and it's community of readers and advertisers by using the QR code above.
+Connect with the TATTLER and it's community of readers and advertisers by using the QR code above or the link below.
 We'll see you there!

 The Allan Family have lived in Barefoot Bay since 2004 and are active in the day to day activities involved with publishing the Tattler every month.